dmoll1974/targets-io/README.md

 - After the first run has finished, go to `http://localhost:3000/#!/browse/MEAN/GATLING-NIGHTLY/`to check the results.
 - Rerun the the TARGETS-IO-GATLING-DEMO job.
 - When this build passes it means all your configured requirements / benchmark thresholds (see explanation above) have passed for this run.
 If the job fails, check the job logs to find out why and examine  `http://localhost:3000/#!/browse/MEAN/GATLING-NIGHTLY/` to investigate.
 You can drill down the consolidated results by clicking on the passed/failed icons.

+***Graylog integration demo***

+In the demo environment the Gatling logs are parsed by Logstash and send to Graylog (and Graphite).
+The demo application also sends logs to Graylog, so you can correlate errors in Gatling to errors logged in the application.
+In order to do this you have to manually enbale a listener in Graylog:

+* Log into Graylog with credentials admin/admin
+* Select System - Inputs from the menu
+* Select GELF UDP from the dropdown list and click "Launch new input"
+* Provide a name, select the node and launch the input.

+To correlate Gatling and application errors use the following search query:

+`type:gatling_log AND facility:MEAN`

+You can also drilldown from Targets-io to Graylog from the Gatling - errors tab in the graphs view for a test run.

 ***JMeter integration demo***